 Regarding voluntary contributions to the Deutsche Rentenversicherung, the Social Security Agreement specifies that if you reside in the EU or the UK, you are given the choice to continue making contributions towards qualifying for a statutory pension in Germany.

-Furthermore, if you have already made contributions for at least 60 months, you are allowed to continue contributing to the German pension system from anywhere in the world.
+In addition, if you have already paid contributions for at least 60 months, you can continue to pay into the German pension system from anywhere in the world.

 This means that if you live in the EU/UK, or if you have paid into the German pension system for at least 60 months, you will not be eligible for a Pension Refund.
 This is because you are entitled to a German pension and the agreement allows you to make voluntary contributions even if you do not benefit directly from them.